-Description of Change: Updated operating conditions of NSCR catalysts, tank production numbers, and removal
+Description of Change: Addition of a catalytic heater and the operating conditions of NSCR catalysts, emission

 Any person whose interest may be affected, including, but not necessarily limited to, the applicant and any person who participated in the public comment process, by a permit issued, modified or denied by the Secretary may appeal such action of the Secretary to the Air Quality Board pursuant to article one [§§22B-1-1 et seq.], Chapter 22B of the Code of West Virginia.
 West Virginia Code §§22-5-14.